Skip to content

 You’ll be expected to prepare for all your lectures and seminars.
 Your course leader may set up study groups, where you can also discuss notes and share ideas with friends.

-If your course requires access to technical support and the use of specialist facilities such as laboratories and studio spaces, you will have access to these, and your timetable will be carefully managed to abide by social distancing guidelines.
+If your course requires access to technical support and the use of specialist facilities such as laboratories and studio spaces, you will have access to these.

 This can vary from essays to portfolios and presentations.
 Your course tutors will give you essential advice on writing university-level coursework in your course induction.

-You will be provided with opportunities to experience the professional world and gain insight into business practises and behaviours.
+You will be provided with opportunities to experience the professional world and gain insight into business practices and behaviours.
 Every course will continue to have work-like experience embedded within it.
-Our Employability team are here to support you every step the way.
-They can support you with:
+Our Employability team are here to support you every step of the way.
+They can help you with:

 You may find that feedback at university-level is different to what you’ve experienced before, and it’ll almost always be given after you’ve handed in an assignment.
 You can contact your lecturers and tutors by email, or they may run office drop-in sessions if you’d prefer face-to-face feedback.